-Use this bulletin as a guide throughout your study at UEAB.
-This bulletin serves as your contract with the University and provides guidance relating to curriculum, policies, procedures, and regulations governing graduate studies.
-If you have unanswered questions or want to explore further, please do not hesitate to visit the Office of Graduate Studies and Research.
+This bulletin summarizes the programs of study, university policies, procedures and regulations in relation to graduate studies at UEAB.
+You are encouraged to make reference to it at all times.
+If you have unanswered questions, please do not hesitate to visit the Office of Graduate Studies and Research.